yochannah/carpentries.org/_posts/2018/12/2018-12-10-uvi-teaching-experience.md

 * understanding gitbash well enough to explain it (and ask questions) to someone who already knows it
 * bash - easy and very undsrstandable, broken down and had time for us to understand
 * thorough walkthrough and instruction
-* everything was well put together. content easy to understand and programs don't give us difficulty
+* everything was well put together. content easy to understand and programs do not give us difficulty
 * learned different ways of navigating profiles and directories, learned how to code
 * hands on of the special coding for Git Bash, programming concepts
 * snacks, breaks scheduled well, good simple introduction